2m3/jqPuzzle/NOTES.md

 		puzzle.restart() // shuffles a fresh board
-		puzzle.restart(3) // generates a board 3 moves away from the solution puzzle.restart(false, false) // sets the solved board and does not start the game
+		puzzle.restart(3) // generates a board 3 moves away from the solution puzzle.restart(false, true) // sets the solved board and does fire events

 Implicitly calls `reset()`.